I recently started working for a Cyprus based offshore agent.

 Their ad claimed: Cyprus – Anonymous and Confidential.

-People who read last weeks article understand that this is a very bold claim, especially not in Europe.
+People who read last weeks article understand that this is a very bold claim, especially in Europe.

 But I guess this is what people are interested in because that is what they click at?